-You may be treated for vaginal agenesis in your late teens or early 20s, or you may wait until you're older.
+Treatment for vaginal agenesis often occurs in your late teens or early 20s, but you may wait until you're older.
 If your parents learned about your condition when you were an infant or young girl, you may have already begun treatment.
-Whatever your stage, a team of doctors in Minnesota trained in pediatrics, gynecology, urogynecology and colon and rectal surgery are ready to care for you.

-You may find it helpful to talk with a counselor about your condition.
-Psychologists at Mayo Clinic can answer your questions and help you deal with any problems you may have managing the implications of your vaginal agenesis.
+In addition to working with your treatment team, talking with a counselor about your condition might be helpful.
+Psychologists at Mayo Clinic can answer your questions and help you deal with the implications of having vaginal agenesis.

 - Skin graft (McIndoe procedure).
-The most common surgery, skin graft uses skin from your buttocks to create a vagina.
-Your surgeon makes an incision in the area where you'll have your vagina, inserts the skin graft to create the structure and places a mold in the newly formed canal for one week.
-After that, you'll use a vaginal dilator, similar to a firm tampon, which you'll remove when you use the bathroom or have sexual intercourse.
+In the McIndoe procedure, your surgeon uses skin from your buttocks to create a vagina.
+Your surgeon makes an incision in the area where you'll have your vagina, inserts the skin graft to create the structure and places a mold in the newly formed canal.
+The mold remains in place for one week.
+After that, you use a vaginal dilator, similar to a firm tampon, which you remove when you use the bathroom or have sexual intercourse.
 After a time, you'll use the dilator only at night.
 Sexual intercourse and occasional dilation helps you maintain a functional vagina.

 - Vecchietti procedure.
-If you receive care at Mayo Clinic in Arizona, your treatment team may suggest the laparoscopic Vecchietti procedure to create your vaginal opening.
-Your doctor will place an olive-shaped device at your vaginal opening and with laparoscopic guidance connect it to a traction device on your lower abdomen.
-The traction device is tightened every day, gradually pulling the olive-shaped device inward to create a vagina over about a week.
+In the Vecchietti procedure, your surgeon places an olive-shaped device at your vaginal opening.
+Using a thin, lighted viewing instrument (laparoscope) as a guide, your surgeon connects the olive-shaped device to a separate traction device on your lower abdomen.
+You tighten the traction device every day, gradually pulling the olive-shaped device inward to create a vagina over about a week.
 After your doctor removes the device, you'll need further manual dilation.

 - Bowel vaginoplasty.
-Your surgeon may recommend a bowel vaginoplasty.
-In that procedure, your doctor diverts a portion of your colon to an opening in your genital area, creating a new vagina.
-Your remaining colon is then reconnected.
+In a bowel vaginoplasty, your surgeon diverts a portion of your colon to an opening in your genital area, creating a new vagina.
+Your surgeon then reconnects your remaining colon.
 You won't have to use a vaginal dilator every day after this surgery.